jjtronics/PetFeeder/README.md

 ## English

 ### Overview
-PetFeeder is an open-source firmware to retrofit stepper-based pet feeders with Wi-Fi connectivity for any animal that eats kibble.
+PetFeeder is an open-source firmware to retrofit stepper-based pet feeders (auger type) with Wi-Fi connectivity for any animal that eats kibble.
-It started as a replacement for the analog electronics of the paid [PEDRO feeder by Manutechlab](https://ko-fi.com/s/698e04b7e3)
-([YouTube video](https://www.youtube.com/watch?v=Uv0lsih8JRA)), which originally uses two potentiometers and no networking.
+It was born from the need to network-enable the paid [PEDRO feeder by Manutechlab](https://ko-fi.com/s/698e04b7e3) ([YouTube video](https://www.youtube.com/watch?v=Uv0lsih8JRA)), which adjusts with two potentiometers and lacks connectivity.
 While our build uses the PEDRO mechanical kit, the ESP8266 + A4988 setup can drive any dispenser based on a NEMA17 or similar stepper motor.
 It offers a modern web interface, daily schedule, OTA updates and optional MQTT/webhook integrations.